yshui/log-level-trace/src/2024-09-fuzzing.md

 ### Results

-I was expecting to see some bugs going in, but I didn't expect how many bugs I was actually going to get!
-One after another, the fuzzer uncovers race conditions I forgot to consider.
-Just goes to show how difficult it is to do X programming correctly.
-Eventually, I managed to fix all the bugs found - some of which required significant design changes, and the fuzzer can run for days without finding any failures.
+I was expecting to see some bugs going in, but I didn't expect how many bugs I was actually going to get.
+One after another, the fuzzer uncovers race conditions I forgot to consider, which just goes to show how difficult it is to do X programming correctly.
+Eventually, I managed to fix all the bugs found - some of which required significant design changes, and the fuzzer can now run for days without finding any failures.

 So I guess now I can say with reasonable confidence that picom's window tree code is bug free!